DefGuard/docs/tutorials/step-by-step-setting-up-a-vpn-server.md

 So, our public interface is: **ens18**

-No just add the following to /etc/ufw/before.rules **just before the filter rules**:
+Now just add the following to /etc/ufw/before.rules **just before the filter rules**:

 ```
 # NAT table rules